Derby is a Purple Flag city

 Created February 2, 2024

-Visitors and residents who go on nights out in Derby can benefit from increased safety, such as the teams of volunteers and workers who give up their weekends to keep people safe.
-Street pastors, BID wardens, taxi marshals, licensing officers, Derbyshire Police, door staff, ambulance crews and CCTV operators also work together to ensure the safety of Derby’s visitors and residents.
+On the ground, dedicated teams of volunteers and professionals are out every weekend to keep Derby safe.
+Street pastors, BID wardens, taxi marshals, licensing officers, door staff, ambulance crews, and CCTV operators all work seamlessly together to protect visitors and residents alike.

 Sign up to our monthly newsletter